zarf-dev/proposals/0051-v1beta1-schema/README.md

 - GA: Users have provided feedback that the new schema improves the UX.
 Examples and tests in Zarf shift to using the v1beta1 schema.

 Deprecation:
-- This schema will likely be deprecated one day in the future in favor of a v1 schema.
-It will not be deprecated until the next schema version is at least generally available.
+- This schema will likely be deprecated one day in favor of a v1 schema.
+It will not be deprecated until after the next schema version generally available.
 Once deprecated, Zarf will still support the v1beta1 schema for at least one year.

 ### Upgrade / Downgrade Strategy